NixOS/rfcs/rfcs/0057-named-ellipses.md

 # Drawbacks
 [drawbacks]: #drawbacks
-None?
-This implements syntax that would not have worked before and so in theory shouldn't cause breakage in the Nix ecosystem.
-[Citation Needed]
+This increases the amount of syntax Nix has, thus creating some maintenance cost both for Nix itself, and for tools intended to work with Nix syntax (from highlighting to hnix)

 # Alternatives
 [alternatives]: #alternatives